Alberta Youth Leaders for Environmental Education

 The Alberta Youth Leaders for Environmental Education (AYLEE) program is for grades 7-12 youth and teachers across Alberta.
 AYLEE provides youth with opportunities to connect with like-minded youth; learn about the environment, energy, and climate change; collaborate on projects that advance environmental education and climate action; present at and host various environmental and/or education related meetings and events across the province; and take action within their schools to help build a brighter, more sustainable future.

-Join AYLEE to connect and collaborate with passionate teachers and youth across Alberta in the 2021-2022 school year!
-Learn more about joining the program here.
+Join AYLEE to connect and collaborate with passionate teachers and youth across Alberta!
+Registration is open for the 2022-2023 school year - learn more about joining the program here.

 Since 2016, AYLEE members have been collaborating and advocating to advance environmental, energy, and climate change education in Alberta.
 Check out our collection of stories about AYLEE events, presentations, projects and reports to see what members have achieved and be inspired!